 opportunities to study subjects in ‘the field’ (eg Biology Field Trips,

 Chemistry work in Southampton University laboratories); Talks by visitors (eg

 genetic engineering as part of Science week); aspiring medics and vets programme.

 Qualification Webpage: Click here to visit the OCR webpage for the specification.

-Standard Sixth Form entry requirements, plus GCSE Science grade 6 or above
+Standard Sixth Form entry requirements, plus a grade 6 in GCSE Science